jfalzoi-thales/qual/src/common/gpb/jsonConversion/readme.md

         message = JsonConversion.json2gpb(messageName, json)
 ~~~~~~~~~~~~~

-The deserialization process is simular, where the messages name and json
+The deserialization process is similar, where the messages name and JSON
 data are provided and the message class is returned.